mgile/django-linkedinauth/README.md

 Without this you will be unable to login via LinkedIn.

+To run stunnel, simply install stunnel from [stunnel](http://www.stunnel.org/?page=downloads) and then execute the following from the command line:

+    stunnel fake_https

 To run the Django webserver, you must also fake HTTPS support so that calls to request.is_secure() return True.
 To do this, execute the following from the command line: